ArsamAliMurtaza/ProjectAuth/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-## Description
+## Description of this project

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
-The NestJS user authentication system is a secure and robust solution for user authentication and registration.
+The NestJS user authentication system in this repository is a secure and robust solution for user authentication and registration.
 The system incorporates various components, including user entities, repositories, services, and controllers, to handle user-related operations.
+While run this code, please access the following endpoints to test the APIs POST : localhost:3000/auth/register
+POST : localhost:3000/auth/login
+GET : localhost:3000/auth/profile
+POST : localhost:3000/auth/generateAccessToken
+POST : localhost:3000/auth/logout

-The system utilizes JWT (JSON Web Tokens) for authentication, ensuring secure transmission of data and enabling stateless authentication.
-It also includes password encryption for enhanced security.
+This system utilizes JWT (JSON Web Tokens) for authentication, ensuring secure transmission of data and enabling stateless authentication.
 The `UserEntity` represents the user model, containing attributes such as first name, last name, email, password, and age.
 The entity is extended from a base class that includes common fields like `id`, `createdAt`, and `updatedAt`.

 The `UserRepository` extends the TypeORM `Repository` class and provides methods to find user details by username and save user data.
 It handles conflicts in username registration and throws a custom `ConflictException` when a duplicate username is detected.